 Using an indirect quote involves taking information from the original source and paraphrasing or putting it into your own words.
 When you paraphrase, you must also credit the original source (American Psychological Association).

 The following guidelines may help you when citing indirect (paraphrase) quotations.

 Common knowledge refers to information you can reasonably expect the general public to know such as widespread facts, dates or historical events.

-Common knowledge does not need to be cited; however, a good practice is to speak with your instructor when you are unsure if information is common knowledge.
+Common knowledge does not need to be cited; however, a good practice is to speak with your instructor or librarian when you are unsure if information is common knowledge.

 Compiling a bibliography and correctly citing sources ensures honesty, integrity and completes the research paper.